Optical payload design for downlink quantum key distribution and keyless communication using CubeSats: Concept and implementation

 The tracking payload houses the necessary components to guarantee a pointing error sufficiently small for the mission's success.
 This part of the setup occupies a bigger volume and a significant fraction of the power budget due to the use of a wide field-of-view camera but it is still below the total values available.

 Finally, to transmit the optical signals, a telescope is necessary.
-To choose the aperture size for the emitter telescope, the secret key rate for the simplified BB84 as a function of the aperture was estimated, figure \ref{fig:SKR_app}.
+To choose the aperture size for the emitter telescope, the secret key rate for the simplified BB84 as a function of the aperture was estimated, Figure \ref{fig:SKR_app}.
 This was done for a fixed value of the aperture of the receiver's telescope.

 A 4 cm aperture is chosen to deal with the restrictions of the 3U CubeSat.
-For a larger CubeSat e.g. 6U or 12U, a larger aperture could be considered to increase the rates as shown in figure \ref{fig:SKR_app}.
-It can be seen that for an aperture of 10 cm one can achieve a SKR of 700 kbps.
+For a larger CubeSat e.g. 6U or 12U, a larger aperture could be considered to increase the rates as shown in Figure \ref{fig:SKR_app}.
+It can be seen that for an aperture of 10 cm one can achieve a \ac{SKR} of 700 kbps.

 This takes a significant part of the remaining available volume but the design is still within the limit.
-In conclusion, the swap analysis demonstrates that the chosen components have sufficient margin and flexibility to advance to the next stages of the CubeSat design.
+The SWaP analysis with the chosen commercial off-the-shelf components demonstrates that the payload design is ready for its next stage: the custom design of optoelectronic and mechanical components, the miniaturization, and prototyping.